Cornell College, Armstrong Gallery, Mount Vernon, IA, 1995

 Materials: 250-350 broccoli stalks/roots, 2000 lbs. of organic cornmeal, coyote skeleton, plywood

-This installation examines the effects of industrial agriculture on small farmers, agrarian communities and the ecological decimation caused by unsustainable agricultural practices.
-Just as historical manifest destiny helped extirpate the indigenous cultures of America, contemporary manifest destiny can be seen in federal trade policies such as the North American Free Trade Agreement (NAFTA).
-This agreement will help disintegrate not only the small farmers of this country, but those to the south of us in Mexico as well.
+This installation examined the effects of industrial agriculture on small farmers, agrarian communities and the ecological decimation caused by unsustainable agricultural practices.
+Just as historical Manifest Destiny helped extirpate the indigenous cultures of America, contemporary manifest destiny can be seen in federal trade policies such as the North American Free Trade Agreement (NAFTA).
+This agreement helped disintegrate not only the small farmers of this country, but those to the south of us in Mexico as well.
 By combining Old and New World cultures (symbolized by over 250 broccoli stalks and roots "planted" in 2000 lbs. of organic cornmeal), I critically explore the way our nation is being manifested through modern agriculture.